glisak/Rhetos-wiki/Basic-permissions.md

 ## See also

-* [Access control](https://github.com/Rhetos/Rhetos/wiki/Access-control) - See other options for user authorization.
+* [User authentication and authorization](https://github.com/Rhetos/Rhetos/wiki/User-authentication-and-authorization) - Other options for user authorization.